Perfect Oven Baked Potatoes Recipe

 The importance of poking the potato

-Poking potatoes before baking is essential to allow the steam to escape and to avoid potatoes exploding and cracking while baking.
-Piercing the skin a few times creates small vents for the steam to escape.
-This also ensures uniform baking, a potato with crispy skin, and a fluffy interior.
+Poking potatoes before baking is essential to allow steam to escape, preventing them from exploding and cracking during the baking process.
+Piercing the potato a few times creates small vents for the steam to escape.
+This also ensures uniform baking, resulting in a potato with crispy skin and a fluffy interior.
 Use a fork to pierce the potato 5-6 times, and spread the holes evenly around the potato.
-Be careful not to overdo it; too many holes will lead to the potato losing moisture and drying on the inside.
+Be careful not to overdo it; too many holes will cause the potato to lose moisture and dry on the inside.

 More tips to consider: